-Although almonds contain substantial amounts of protein protein, there’s surprisingly little protein in most commercially produced almond milk.
-Soy milk offers far superior protein and nutrient content.
-That said, the textures and flavors of the best almond milks are superb.
-The stuff is great on cereal or used as the base of a smoothie.
+The textures and flavors of the best almond milks are superb.
+The stuff is delicious poured over cereal or used as the base of a smoothie.

-Regular varieties often contain nearly as much sugar as does soda.
+Regular almond milk varieties often contain nearly as much sugar as does soda.
 So consider buying an unsweetened variety, so that you’ll get more nutrition per calorie.
-Happily, many brands are calcium fortified.
-These products typically contain at least as much calcium as milk.
+The good news when it comes to nutrition is that many almond milk brands are calcium-fortified, and consequently contain at least as much calcium as milk.
+But most other varieties of vegan milk are calcium-fortified as well, so almond milk isn’t special in this regard.

 Making Vegan Milks at Home

-Rather than work from a recipe, the best way to try making almond milk is to wing it and gradually get a feel for the proportions you like best.
-Start with a small handful of raw almonds and two cups (about half a liter) of water.
+Rather than work from a recipe, the best way to make your first batch of almond milk is to wing it.
+After you’ve made a few batches you’ll start getting a feel for the proportions you like best.
+For your first attempt, begin with a small handful of raw almonds and two cups (about half a liter) of water.
 Blendtecs or Vitamixes will give you superior results compared to a regular blender.

 Commercial producers finely strain their milks to eliminate sediment, since their products have a lengthy shelf life.
 You may decide to not strain at all, especially if you’re pouring your homemade milk over cereal.
-Leaving your milk unstrained leaves in the fiber and delivers better nutrition.
-Just shake thoroughly before pouring.
+Leaving your milk un-strained will retain its fiber and deliver better nutrition.
+Just shake thoroughly before serving.

 Almond Milk Brands:

-Here are some of the top brands sold in North America:
+Some top brands sold in North America include:

 - 365 Everyday Value: Almondmilk Beverage